nebari-dev/nebari-docs/docs/docs/how-tos/using-hera.md

 2. Click on Argo Workflows and log in if needed
 3. On the left, click on User to show your User Info page

-At the bottom of the User Info page is list of variables and a button to copy them to your clipboard.
+At the bottom of the User Info page is a list of variables and a button to copy them to your clipboard.

+   ![Argo UI page - user info selected](/img/how-tos/hera_argo_user_credentials.png)

 Copy those variables using the button (the redacted token will be copied to the clipboard), create your `.env` file following the format below, and save it in your Nebari directory.

-   ![Argo UI page - user info selected](/img/how-tos/hera_argo_user_credentials.png)
+Remember to keep your credentials hidden and secure by not putting them in shared directories or other public platforms.

 TODO: why are we using a second arg 'ARGO_TOKEN_TOKEN'?
 Can we just use 'ARGO_TOKEN'?